makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 ![Rogers Centre](/images/IMG_5415.jpg)
 *Rogers Centre, September 2021*

 My MLB stadium adventure started right in my own backyard - Toronto.
-As I settled into the city in September 2021, I went to the Rogers Centre with some friends from college who are huge Blue Jays fans.
-The stadium exceeded my expectations.
+As I settled into the city in September 2021, I went to the Rogers Centre with some friends from college who happen to be huge Blue Jays fans.
 With the roof open, the CN tower overlooks a crisp Toronto autumn night at the Rogers Centre.

 The Rogers Centre is my favorite place in Toronto.
-From bonding with friends over a beer to watching the Jays melt down in the playoffs, it feels like home to me now.
-One day, I want to watch a game from the Marriott above the batter's eye - then finally, it would quite literally feel like home.
+Having experienced everything from bonding with friends over a beer to watching the Jays melt down in the playoffs, it feels like home to me now.
+One day, I want to watch a game from the Marriott embedded in the stadium - then finally, it would quite literally feel like home.

 ## Leg 2: Chicago, Milwaukee, Boston